 I wasn’t sure if I should have hugged her or cried.

 Food is indeed a relevant experience when traveling.
 To taste a place is how we live a place.
 Pizza in Rome, calamari sandwiches in Madrid, Goulash wherever they eat that.
 But there’s something about franchise eating that drains the authenticity of a local experience.
-Mickey D’s may serve a flat white in Berlin, but inexplicably it tastes better from a tattooed, uniformed barista who can’t speak English.
-Wendy’s in Columbus, sure.
+Mickey D’s may serve a flat white in Berlin, but inexplicably it tastes better from a tattooed, uniformed barista who speaks two languages.
+Wendy’s in Ohio, sure.
 Brazil, not so much.

 I rack up 100,000 flyer miles a year.
 I eat octopus in Portugal, drink Pisco Sours in Chile, smoke pot in Amsterdam.
 To experience the highs of these places, I must taste these local places.
 This may make me a snot, but never would I patron an American franchise while away.